In the guide below, we outline what sustainability is.

 – Ensuring consumers have a basic level of protection in the products and services they use

-Like for example eliminating chemicals and substances that could cause health and safety issues
+Like for example eliminating toxic chemicals and substances that could cause health and safety issues

 – Protecting general public health and safety